Georgia Wildlife Resources Division

 2070 U.S. Hwy.
 278, SE, Social Circle, GA 30025

-Frogs, toads and some salamanders can be easily attracted to backyard habitats by creating or improving adequate aquatic habitats, provided these aquatic habitats have some forested areas nearby.
+Frogs, toads and some salamanders can be easily attracted to backyards by creating or improving aquatic habitats, provided these aquatic habitats have some forested areas nearby.

-Few frog species such as bullfrogs, green frogs and Fowler's toads are able to survive well with fish present in shallow ponds.
-Most amphibian species including chorus frogs, treefrogs and most salamanders are unable to compete well with fish, with the exception of a few mosquitofish.
-Therefore, to attract a diversity of amphibians it is best to leave these ponds fishless.
+A few frog species, such as bullfrogs, green frogs and Fowler's toads, are able to survive well with fish present in shallow ponds.
+But most amphibian species including chorus frogs, treefrogs and most salamanders are unable to survive with fish, with the exception of a few mosquitofish.
+To attract a diversity of amphibians, it is best to leave these ponds fishless.

 Vegetation is also an important consideration when making or improving an aquatic habitat for amphibians.
-Aquatic plants like water lilies, Sagittaria sp., blatterworts, sedges, rushes and others are important to provide structures for egg attachment as well as cover for larva like tadpoles.
+Aquatic plants like water lilies, Sagittaria spp., bladderworts, sedges, rushes and others are important to provide structures for egg attachment as well as cover for larvae-like tadpoles.
 You may wish to leave some "open" water so you can observe and enjoy your amphibians, but some vegetative cover is necessary elsewhere.
-In addition to aquatic plants, shrubs and other terrestrial vegetation is needed to adjacent to some or all of the pond to provide cover and calling structures for treefrogs.
+In addition to aquatic plants, terrestrial vegetation such as shrubs or other plants is needed adjacent to some or all of the pond to provide cover and calling structures for treefrogs.

 If there are wooded areas adjacent to or near the pond, it is important to leave logs, leaf litter, rocks and other cover to provide shelter for amphibians while they are away from the pond.
 Many amphibians spend more of their time on land than in water.
 Some amphibians only use aquatic habitats for brief breeding episodes.